thomseidler/CompVis-with-noise/README.md

 # Patches

-Currently we use a local patch of mantik that allows to set the `env_manager=local` argument in the start submission.
+Currently we use a local patch of mantik that allows to set the `env_manager=local` argument in the run submission.

 # How to run